COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Home > Living Well > Health Library > Child Safety: Strollers and Shopping Carts

-Carriers designed to sit on top of the cart or built into it do not prevent a child from falling out.
-Avoid accidents by properly restraining your child at all times in a cart, and do not leave your child unattended, even for a moment.
+Even the carriers designed to sit on top of the cart or built into it don't prevent a child from falling out.

 Current as of: